polca/premise/docs/performance_optimization.md

 ## Reproducible benchmark

-Run the benchmark with the project environment and an existing Brightway project.
+Run the benchmark in the Python environment used for Premise, selecting an existing Brightway project.
 Encrypted IAM files require `PREMISE_KEY` or `IAM_FILES_KEY`; a local plaintext IAM file does not.

 ## Validation certification acceptance